A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Estate bank accounts, asset collection, and valuations.

-Accurate date-of-death valuations are essential for tax reporting and equitable distribution.
-We coordinate with appraisers for real estate, business interests, and illiquid assets, and we reconcile account statements to ensure the inventory is complete before distributions begin.
+Accurate date-of-death valuations are essential for tax reporting.
+We coordinate with appraisers and reconcile accounts before distribution.

 06 / CREDITOR CLAIMS